What to Pack for Antarctica and the Arctic

 Men's | Women's

-A scarf or insulated "neck gaiter" of some kind to insulate the neck, also to keep warm air from "pumping" out of the body region, and stop wind-driven snow from getting into the clothing where it could melt and become very uncomfortable.
+A scarf or insulated "neck gaiter" - also sometimes called a snood - of some kind to insulate the neck, also to keep warm air from "pumping" out of the body region, and stop wind-driven snow from getting into the clothing where it could melt and become very uncomfortable.
 My son voted this item as his most useful and favorite item of clothing when we went on an Arctic cruise around Spitsbergen.
 You can pull it up as far as over your nose if needed or it sits in a well-behaved manner out of the way when required rather than flapping around.

 A warm comfortable base-layer can be clothing you already have, t-shirts and long sleeved shirts.
 As long as you have a good insulting layer and outer layer, you probably won't need "thermal" underwear unless you feel the cold very badly.
 You may however like to get some nice base layers, tops can be worn as a comfortable outer layer around the ship, it is easy to pull other layers over the top quickly when going outdoors.
 Synthetic materials or merino wool are best, cotton is best avoided.